 In the months following the April 2, 2020 meeting of the Company's Board, members of the Company's senior management, in consultation with the Company's financial advisor, Jefferies LLC ("Jefferies"), preliminarily explored several potential strategic acquisition transactions.
 In addition, the Company's senior management, in consultation with Jefferies, held discussions with numerous third-party financial sponsors and capital providers to explore their interest in providing capital for an acquisition, should the Company want to pursue one, or as part of a balance sheet recapitalization.
 As a result of this process, it became apparent to the Company's management and Board that it would be in the best interests of the Company to explore the possibility of exchanging the Series E-1 Preferred and the Series F-1 Preferred, if possible, to improve the Company's ability to attract and execute any such acquisitions or recapitalization opportunities.
 LSB Funding executed a non-disclosure agreement with the Company on July 16, 2020, and Mr. Mark Behrman, the Company's President and Chief Executive Officer, held preliminary discussions with representatives of LSB Funding regarding potential acquisition transactions, including preliminary and non-specific discussions regarding whether LSB Funding would generally be willing to exchange the Series E-1 Preferred and Series F-1 Preferred in connection with those potential transactions and/or potentially provide additional capital in connection therewith.
-After several conversations regarding the potential acquisition sportunities, and the state of the markets in which the Company operates, LSB Funding expressed its general openness to the possibility of exchanging its Series E-1 Preferred and Series F-1 Preferred, and/or potentially providing additional capital, each in connection with a potential acquisition should the Company find an attractive strategic acquisition that was executable.
-Those discussions with LSB Funding did not include any discussion of the potential terms or conditions, if any, on which LSB Funding might be willing to exchange the Series E-1 Preferred and Series E-1 Preferred and Series E-1 Preferred and Series F-1 Preferred and Series F-1 Preferred and Series F-1 Preferred and Series F-1 Preferred, and/or potentially providing additional capital, each in connection with a potential acquisition should the Company find an attractive strategic acquisition that was executable.
-Those discussions with LSB Funding did not include any discussion of the potential terms or conditions, if
+After several conversations regarding the potential acquisitions, the future of the Company, including growth opportunities, and the state of the markets in which the Company operates, LSB Funding expressed its general openness to the possibility of exchanging its Series E-1 Preferred and Series F-1 Preferred, and/or potentially providing additional capital, each in connection with a potential acquisition should the Company find an attractive strategic acquisition that was executable.
+Those discussions with LSB Funding did not include any discussion of the potential terms or conditions, if any, on which LSB Funding might be willing to exchange the Series E-1 Preferred and Series F-1 Preferred or provide additional capital.

 On August 13, 2020, the Company's Board met to discuss, among other things, the Company's operational performance and liquidity position, as well as the Company's ongoing strategic review process, which included a review of potential strategic acquisitions.
 The LSB Funding designees to the Company's Board did not attend the portion of the meeting at which the Company's Board discussed specific potential strategic acquisitions.
 In connection with that discussion, Mr. Behrman stated that Mr. Todd Boehly, the Co-Founder, Chairman, and Chief Executive Officer of Eldridge Industries, LLC, an affiliate of LSB Funding, had reiterated to Mr. Behrman, in a conversation initiated by Mr. Behrman, that LSB Funding would generally be open to the possibility of exchanging its Series E-1 Preferred and Series F-1 Preferred under certain circumstances.
-The members of the Company's Board asked questions regarding Mr. Behrman's discussion with Mr. Boehly and, among other things, Mr. Behrman confirmed that he had not discussed with Mr. Boehly the potential alternative financing sources for a potential strategic acquisition.
+The members of the Company's Board asked questions regarding Mr. Behrman's discussion with Mr. Boehly and, among other things, Mr. Behrman confirmed that he had not discussed with Mr. Boehly the potential terms and conditions on which the Series E-1 Preferred and Series F-1 Preferred could be exchanged, and that the Company would continue to explore potential alternative financing sources for a potential strategic acquisition.